mongoid/mongo_session_store/README.md

 ## Changelog

-6.0.0 supports the Mongo 2.0 driver for the generic MongoStore.
+6.0.0 supports the Mongo Ruby Driver 2.0 for the generic MongoStore.
 The other stores are unchanged.
 Tests added for Rails 4.2.
+Tests against MongoDB 3.0.1 on Travis CI.

 5.1.0 generates a new session ID when a session is not found.
 Previously, when a session ID is provided in the request but the session was not found (because for example, it was removed from Mongo by a sweeper job) a new session with the provided ID would be created.
 This would cause a write error if two simultaneous requests both create a session with the same ID and both try to insert a new document with that ID.